thepower/power-docs/docs/Maintain/tools/01-tp-cli.md

 The `tp` CLI utility consists of two parts:

 - **generic**: this part of utility will help you work with keys and transactions;
-- **storage**: this part of utility will help you work with LStore.
+- **storage**: this part of utility will help you work with smart contracts.

 ### Usage examples